Pauan/programming-notes/Single dispatch multi-methods.rst

 similar to* protocols, **except** you can create *individual* generic functions *without* bundling them together into a protocol.

-It is possible to add a protocol/interface/abstract base class layer on top of generic functions.
+It is possible to add a protocol/interface/abstract-base-class layer on top of generic functions.
 But it's also possible to just use individual generic functions, without an explicit protocol/interface.
 It's up to you, the language designer.